Darkest Night

 • Concepts: both hands play bass clef, tied whole notes (cross measure), sharp, chord bridges, D.C. al Fine

 “Darkest Night” includes finger numbers for starting notes + circled finger numbers any time hand position changes.
-Accidentals, rather than a key signature are used, in this 3/4 time piece.
+Accidentals, rather than a key signature are used, in this 3/4 time piano solo.
 However, the piece is designed so the F sharp only appears in the right-hand melody.

 The rhythm is augmented so the shortest note is a quarter note and covers the three most common rhythm patterns in 3/4 time for this level.